rafrombrc/FirefoxID-Server/README.txt

 :Notes for setup:

+The "out of the box" setup for the server creates an in-memory, stand-alone server suitable for running on a single machine and testing the protocol.
+Some additional steps are required, please refer to the Stand-alone section for additional details.

-This module is constructed to use Python and VirtualEnv.
+This module is constructed using Python 2.6 and Virtualenv 1.4.5+

 ::Basic Requirements::
 The following packages are required.
 For simplicity, I have limited these to